 - Learning styles: Adult learners learn in multiple ways with multiple inputs.
 We see, we hear, we touch and manipulate, we test our knowledge to see if it’s still valid.
 How does our intellectual knowledge shape our practical knowledge – how do we test our internal theories?
 What do we learn from practical knowledge?

-The Michigan State University Extension Leadership and Community Engagement team offers professional development training, including volunteer board development, communicating through conflict, meeting management and facilitation skills development.
+The Michigan State University Extension Leadership and Community Engagement team offers professional development training, including volunteer board development, communicating through conflict, meeting management and facilitation.
 To contact an expert in your area, visit the website or call 888-MSUE4MI (888-678-3464).